-One of our mantras at Southwestern Consulting is that a “yes” is great, a “no” is OK, but a “maybe” is a killer.
+One of my mantras is that a “yes” is great, a “no” is OK, but a “maybe” is a killer.
 Maybe prospects are much worse than a “no” because at least with a “no” we can let it go and move on.
 “Maybes” leave us in a state of lingering, hoping that they will indeed say “yes,” so we continue to call them month after month (or in some cases, week after week), essentially wasting our time.

 In the book How I Raised Myself from Failure to Success in Selling, Frank Bettger tells the story of how he took his career to new heights by changing his approach to calling prospects back.
 Frank’s story changed the way I did business forever.

-Frank talked about the importance of tracking your numbers (which everyone in sales should be doing every single day!), because you need to know how much money you make every time you pick up the phone or knock on another door (whether you get a yes or no).
-In Frank’s case, he found that 93% (ninety three percent!) of his business closed in the first or second meeting and only 7% of his business closed on the third meeting or after – but Frank found that he was spending 50% of his time working that “hard to crack” 7%.
+Frank talked about the importance of tracking your numbers (which everyone in sales should be doing every single day!) because you need to know how much money you make every time you pick up the phone or knock on another door (whether you get a yes or no).
+In Frank’s case, he found that 93% (ninety-three percent!) of his business closed in the first or second meeting and only 7% of his business closed on the third meeting or after.However, Frank found that he was spending 50% of his time working that “hard to crack” 7%.
 Frank realized he could virtually double his sales just by choosing to stop wasting half his time on the 7%, and refocusing it on the other 93%!

 I made it my mission to actively seek out my “7%” and not to waste time on them.
 More than that, the term “Who lives in your 7%” became a catch phrase for me and something I committed to teaching my clients as well.

-Here’s a sample action plan, based on focusing your efforts on the first 2 meetings.
-I call it the 3-touch rule: When you are calling your prospects (or meeting with them), if you get, “not today, call me in 30 days,” flag their reminder for 30 days out and call them again.
+Here’s a sample action plan, based on focusing your efforts on the first two meetings.
+I call it the 3-touch rule: When you’re calling your prospects (or meeting with them), if you get, “not today, call me in 30 days,” flag their reminder for 30 days out and call them again.
 During your second conversation with them, put yourself in their shoes and push them for a commitment.
 If they are still completely blasé, then go ahead and cross them off your active prospect list.
-Now, if they are still interested (the timing is still not right), then feel free to reach out to them a third time – but your urgency has to be in the roof on this third call, this prospect is basically on “probation” and this is their last chance.
+Now, if they are still interested (the timing is still not right), then feel free to reach out to them a third time—but your urgency has to be through the roof on this third call, this prospect is basically on “probation,” and this is their last chance.

-Now, as you know, I am a big fan of follow-up, so of course I don’t completely forget about these maybe prospects.
+Now, as you know, I am a big fan of follow-up, so of course, I don’t completely forget about these maybe prospects.
 I’ll still add them to my email list (and hopefully, I have gotten them to follow me on Twitter, like my Facebook page, and connect with me on LinkedIn).
 So I will continue to keep my name in front of them.
-I will even put them in my tickler system, so they will still get on occasional call from me (every 6 months or so), just to see how things are going and if things have changed.
-But this is no longer an “active” prospect for me – they are mentally and physically off my “hot” list and my immediate dial schedule – clearing up room for a new (better!) prospect.
+I will even put them in my tickler system, so they will still get on occasional call from me (every six months or so), just to see how things are going and if things have changed.
+But this is no longer an “active” prospect for me—they are mentally and physically off my “hot” list and my immediate dial schedule, clearing up room for a new (better!) prospect.

 *Please pay attention!
 A “yes, but not today,” does not always mean maybe.
 A “yes, but not today,” could simply mean that they are not ready to list their house but they do indeed want to use you, their expiration day isn’t until May of 2013 and they want to include you in their proposals, their office is buying the space next door and need your telecommunication services when they are further along in the remodel, or they are still trying to save more for the down payment of the 2012 F150 that they fell in love with last month.
 This is a yes in my book and you best stay in front of them until they’re ready to move forward.